ScienceTogether/sciencetogether.github.io/_posts/2017-03-11-SciTogSummary.md

 They made us think on how many tools we use and write them down, then link them if they integrated with others.
 They introduced their analysis of workflows between different tools and some other results from their analysis.
-We then went trough an exercise to [list](https://docs.google.com/spreadsheets/d/1z9PDiHMvXrw0bJUMtnRkC0UgOq1P-NI8Q_8reJ3DBb4/edit?usp=sharing) and discuss the no-go or attractiveness on any tool we aim to use.
+We then went through an exercise to [list](https://docs.google.com/spreadsheets/d/1z9PDiHMvXrw0bJUMtnRkC0UgOq1P-NI8Q_8reJ3DBb4/edit?usp=sharing) and discuss the no-go or attractiveness on any tool we aim to use.

 Finally the last session of the day started as a free will with a [speedblogging activity](/blog/categories/#speedblogging).
-Where different topics where discussed:
+Where different topics were discussed:
 - [People barriers](/blog/people_barriers.html)
 - [Issues and solutions in convincing people to select, adopt, and use certain collaboration tools](/blog/convincing-people.html)
 - [What goes into a guide to doing open science?](/blog/openscience.html)